Neurotech-Hub/Hublink-BEAM/README.md

 - [x] BME280 has low power modes (in library); reduces from ~650µA to ~10µA
 - [x] MAX17048 has hibernation mode (in library); reduces from ~23µA to ~4µA
 - [x] SD card draws ~1200µA; could optimize
-- [ ] SD card detent pull-up could be ~60-160µA when card is present
+- [ ] SD card detent pull-up could be ~60-160µA when card is present; consider toggling pull-up to check
 - [x] ZDP323 draws ~8µA (no low power mode)
 - [ ] consider rtc_gpio_isolate(GPIO_NUM_12); from [esp-idf/examples/system/ulp/ulp_fsm/ulp/main/ulp_example_main.c at v5.4 · espressif/esp-idf](https://github.com/espressif/esp-idf/blob/v5.4/examples/system/ulp/ulp_fsm/ulp/main/ulp_example_main.c)

-## License
+## License and Copyright

-This library is released under the MIT License.
-See the LICENSE file for details.

-## Author

-Matt Gaidica (gaidica@wustl.edu)

----

-The intent of the ULP is increment a counter when the GPIO goes low.
-Our PIR sensor sends a series of low pulses 50µs wide, often in bursts, when motion occurs.
-Therefore, we need to be able to detect the first of those pulses and increment the counter, then immediately I_HALT() to stop the ULP until the next timer wakeup.
-The ULP program:

-1. Poll GPIO continuously until we see a LOW pulse
-2. When LOW is detected, increment the counter once
-3. Halt until the next timer wakeup
-4. Repeat
+Copyright © 2024 Neurotech Hub at Washington University in St. Louis.
+All rights reserved.

+This software is proprietary and confidential.
+The source code is the property of the Neurotech Hub at Washington University in St. Louis and is protected by intellectual property laws.
+No part of this software may be deployed, copied, modified, or distributed in any form or by any means without the prior written permission from the Neurotech Hub at Washington University in St. Louis.

+For licensing inquiries, please contact the Neurotech Hub at Washington University in St. Louis.